Alberto Santofimio: Accusations and sentences

 On May 12, 2005, the investigation over Santofimio's role in the assassination of Galán started again, and he was arrested after new evidence surfaced.
 In October 2007 he was found guilty and sentenced to 24 years in prison.
 His attorneys immediately appealed the case before the State Supreme Court, the Tribunal Supremo de Justicia de Cundinamarca.

 A year later, in October 2008, a panel of 3 State Supreme Court Justices, citing lack of substantial evidence against the accused, overthrew the original judge's decision, and order Santofimio freed.
 The Court added that the credibility of the only witness against the accused, a hired assassin of Pablo Escobar's known as "Popeye," was highly controversial because he was a well-known criminal who had stated for 17 years, in various investigations, that Santofimio had nothing to do with the crime, and then had suddenly recanted his testimony.

 On August 31, 2011, however, the Colombian Supreme Court voided the State's Supreme Court decision and ratified the original sentence.
 The Court ordered Alberto Santofimio Botero's detention; he is now accused of being an influential part in the killing not only of Luis Carlos Galán, but also two other victims – Julio Cesar Peñaloza and Santiago Cuervo, who were gunned down along with Galán.

-In August 2018, he was called for investigation as an alleged determiner of the crime of Rodrigo Lara Bonilla.
+In August 2018, he was put under investigation following allegations of involvement in the assassination of Rodrigo Lara Bonilla.